haystackoss/haystack/README.md

 When a query is entered, it is converted into a vector embedding and compared to the most relevant embeddings, with the top results being reranked using a cross encoder.
 A natural language summary of the top 3 results is then generated based on the original matched paragraph and user query.

 ## Next steps
 We are currently fine-tuning Haystack for a 9th gen i5 with no dGPU, and rolling it out slowly to developers who can get the most value from it.

-If you want to get early access, click the button on our landing page to fill out a quick 3-question form.
+### Get early access
+Fill out a quick [3-question form](https://m8i3t3b9dp5.typeform.com/to/q2zPGfOU) to get into a closed alpha for devs.

 Don't miss out on the chance to revolutionize your workplace search experience with Haystack!